Linguistics is the study of language in our minds, in our cultures, and in our actions.

-The Linguistics Programme offers not only a full undergraduate programme, Honours, MA and PhD, but also a number of courses in second language acquisition, and teaching of English as a second language with a view to meeting the rapidly increasing demand for teachers of English here in New Zealand and overseas.
+The Linguistics Programme offers not only a full undergraduate programme, Honours, MA and PhD, but also a minor in teaching English as a second language and a graduate diploma in second language teaching, with a view to meeting the demand for teachers of English here in New Zealand and overseas.

 For further information about linguistics

-For all other enquiries, including those relating to the Graduate Diploma in Second Language Teaching, and the MA and PhD programmes, contact Dr Anne Feryok (Email: email@example.com).
+Enquiries about the specialised Graduate Diploma in Second Language Teaching, and the MA and PhD programmes:

 Mail Linguistics Programme